mapcrafter/blockcrafter/README.md

 `blockcrafter-export -a 1.13.1.jar -o blocks -v isometric -t 12 -r 0`

 This makes Blockcrafter export the Minecraft 1.13.1 block images of isometric render view with texture size 12px and rotation 0 (top-left) to the directory `blocks/`.
 You can also export block images of multiple render views / texture sizes / rotations by just passing multiple `-v`/`-t`/`-r` arguments.
-Blockcrafter will then export block images for all configurations render views `x` texture sizes `x` rotations.
+Blockcrafter will then export block images for all configurations `render views x texture sizes x rotations`.
 See below for a reference of all options.

 ### Command line options ###